jeertmans/manim-slides/paper/paper.md

 # Easy to Use Commitment

-Manim Slides is commited to be an easy to use tool, when minimal installation procedure and few modification required.
+Manim Slides is commited to be an easy-to-use tool, when minimal installation procedure and few modifications required.
 It can either be used locally with its graphical user interface (GUI), or shared via HTML thanks to the RevealJS Javascript package [@revealjs].